Fairview MyChart - Frequently asked questions

 May I give others access to my records?

 Yes.
-You can grant a spouse, or someone who helps you manage your health, full access to your medical records.
+You can grant a spouse, or someone who helps you manage your health, secured web-based access to portions of your electronic medical record.
 Ask your clinic’s MyChart representative for more information.

 Will there be any charges for using MyChart?